BuckeyeSoftware/rex/doc/RENDER.md

 * `_dst_target` is the destination target to blit _to_.
 * `_dst_attachment` is the destination attachment to use for the _write_.

+#### Swapchain
+The swapchain target is exposed by `interface::swapchain()`.

+This target is special in that it's the target used to render to the window or display.

+It has exactly one color attachment that represents the window or display's back buffer.

 #### Queries
 You may query information about the renderer with the following member functions: